dotnet/AspNetCore.Docs/aspnetcore/migration/Logging-nonaspnetcore.md

 ---
 title: Migrate from Microsoft.Extensions.Logging 2.1 to 2.2 or 3.0
 author: pakrym
-description: This article outlines the common steps for migrating a non-ASP.NET Core application that uses Microsoft.Extensions.Logging 2.1 to Microsoft.Extensions.Logging 2.2 or 3.0. ms.author: pakrym ms.custom: mvc
+description: Learn how to migrate a non-ASP.NET Core application that uses Microsoft.Extensions.Logging from 2.1 to 2.2 or 3.0. ms.author: pakrym ms.custom: mvc
 ms.date: 01/04/2019